DemocracyApps/member-org/README.md

 The only requirement right now is that the user class obey Laravel's Authenticable contract.

-Note that the EloquentOrganizationMember train only has stubs for the OrganizationMember interface (unlike EloquentOrganization).
+Note that the EloquentOrganizationMember train only has stubs for the OrganizationMember interface (unlike EloquentMemberOrganization).
 I am holding off until I better understand requirements for it (if any).

 ### Applying to an Organization